p-niklasson-private/athlethics-statistics/README.md

-# friidrott-statistik
+# athletics-stats
-Repo för att utveckla websida för friidrottsstatistik
+Repo for developing a statistics web site for the athletics club Hanvikens SK